xt0rted/block-autosquash-commits-action/README.md

 ## Token permissions

-If your repository is using [control permissions](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/) you'll need to set `pull-request: read` on either the workflow or the job.
+If your repository is using [token permissions](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#permissions) you'll need to set `pull-request: read` on either the workflow or the job.

 ### Workflow config